 A complete description of each of our Concentrations and rotations offered is provided under each Track in this web-based brochure.

 Both Adult and Child Tracks afford interns the opportunity to integrate the multiple roles and responsibilities of a Clinical Psychologist in a health care setting.
 Interns learn through clinical experiences in outpatient settings, inpatient units, community settings, and school, in didactic seminars, through readings and by participation in ongoing research of their clinical supervisors.
 All interns participate in weekly core seminars designed to expose them to both basic and advanced concepts in clinical practice, including individual and cultural diversity, ethics and professionalism, and theories and methods of supervision.
 Interns also attend any of the weekly departmental grand rounds that pertain to their interests.

-The Adult Psychology Track offers seven to eight internship positions per year and the Child Psychology Track offers three to four positions each year.
+The Adult Psychology Track offers six to seven internship positions per year and the Child Psychology Track offers three to four positions each year.
 The availability of specific rotations and the combination of rotations in any given year may be affected by the availability of funding.
 Specific training experiences may vary by rotation.
 For a description of the Concentrations and rotations within each Track, please view the information in the sections labeled Adult Psychology Track or Child Psychology Track.

 When applying, please specify in a cover letter to which Track (Adult Track or Child Track) and which Concentration within the Track you wish to apply (for Adult Health Concentration, please specify the focus or foci that you would like to be considered for; likewise, for the Child Clinical Concentration, please also specify the focus or foci that you would like to be considered for).
 For more detailed information about the application process, please read the Application to the Duke Program section.